FrancisHuynh95/API-project/README.md

 # Features

 ## Spots
-* Users can create a Spot
+* Users can create a spot
-* Users can read/view other Spot
+* Users can read/view other spot
-* Users can update their Spot
+* Users can update their spot
-* Users can delete their Spot
+* Users can delete their spot

 ## Reviews
 * Users can create reviews on spots